MyPetORG/MyPet-Wiki/pages/how_to_get_a_mypet.md

 ## Step 2 - Meeting the Requirements

-This can be the hardest part but how hard it really will depends on the configuration of the Server.<br>
+This can be the hardest part but how hard it really will depends on the configuration of the Server.
 Every pet-Type has a [setting](petconfig) called [LeashFlags](leashflag) that sets the requirements needed for the pet-Type to become a pet.

 ## Step 3 - Taking mob on a lead